altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 'L::All of them'
 ~Lenny had been furthest back towards the stairs.
 He kept watch: hearing multiple sets of feet below~ 'RX::Hiding would be prudent'
-*Ada led them towards a door across the hall*
+~They weren't supposed to be on this floor: none of the guests were~ *Ada led them towards a door across the hall*
 ~It led to a library for old dusty books~
 ~shelves lined the wall extending into the ceiling~